Reclaiming Edmund Boulevard

 A few of us were at the Public Service Center when the City Council approved the name change on September 11.
 The Mayor's approval followed the next week.

-But first, our top priority: we want to share updates on how we are supporting current residents in the address change process.
+We want to share updates on how we are supporting current residents in the address change process.
 We know that the address change can be a burden and we are with the community in this challenge with the same engagement and transparency that the campaign has pursued for over five years.

 Drop-In Support Sessions